e-laute/e-laute.github.io/jobs_en.md

 ## Job Opportunities
-### Research Associate, Prae-Doc / Doctoral Student, from 1st March 2023
+### Research Associate, Prae-Doc / Doctoral Student

 We are seeking Research Associates (prae-doc) to work as part of the international Weave project 'E-LAUTE: Electronic Linked Annotated Unified Tablature Edition -- The Lute in the German-Speaking Area 1450-1550' in areas of research including musicology, medieval German studies, performance practice, and music informatics.